Magical Mystery Tour (film): Filming

 Shooting proceeded on the basis of a mostly handwritten collection of ideas, sketches and situations, which McCartney called the "Scrupt".
 Magical Mystery Tour was ultimately the shortest of all Beatles films, although almost ten hours of footage was shot over a two-week period.
 The core of the film was shot between 11 September and 25 September 1967.

 Lennon recalled in a later interview, "We knew most of the scenes we wanted to include, but we bent our ideas to fit the people concerned, once we got to know our cast.
-If somebody wanted to do something we hadn’t planned, they went ahead.
+If somebody wanted to do something we hadn't planned, they went ahead.
 If it worked, we kept it in."
 At one point, Lennon had a dream in which he was a waiter piling spaghetti on a woman's plate, so the sequence was filmed and included in the movie.
 Some of the older actors, such as Nat Jackley, were not familiar with productions without a script and were disappointed by the lack of one.

 Much of Magical Mystery Tour was shot in and around RAF West Malling, a decommissioned military airfield in Kent, as it was not possible to book any London film studio at short notice.
 Many of the interior scenes, such as the ballroom sequence for "Your Mother Should Know", were filmed in the disused aircraft hangars.
 The exteriors, such as the "I Am the Walrus" sequence and the impromptu race, were shot on the runways and taxi aprons.
-RAF Air Training Corps cadets can be seen marching in some scenes, and during "I Am the Walrus" a RAF Avro Shackleton is seen flying above the group.
+RAF Air Training Corps cadets can be seen marching in some scenes, and during "I Am the Walrus" an RAF Avro Shackleton is seen flying above the group.
 Some scenes were also shot in the nearby town of West Malling.

 The mystery tour itself was shot throughout the West Country of England, including Devon and Cornwall, including three days filming women in bikinis at the Atlantic Hotel, Newquay.
 Most of the footage was not used in the finished film.
 The striptease sequence was shot at Paul Raymond's Raymond Revuebar in London's Soho district, and the sequence for "The Fool on the Hill" was shot around Nice, in the south of France.

 The coach used in the film, a Plaxton-bodied Bedford VAL, carried the registration number URO 913E.
 The vehicle was new to coach company Fox of Hayes in 1967.
 The Hard Rock Cafe acquired the coach in 1988, and the vehicle is now completely refurbished.
-In the race, Starr himself drives the bus around the airfield racetrack.
+In the race sequence, Starr himself drives the bus around the airfield racetrack.
 During the filming, an ever greater number of cars followed the colourful, hand-lettered bus hoping to see what its passengers were up to, until a running traffic jam developed.
 The spectacle ended after Lennon angrily tore the lettering off the sides of the bus.